Andrei Ivan: Return to Universitatea Craiova

 Universitatea Craiova announced the re-signing of Ivan on a four-year deal on 28 August 2019.
 According to press, the Alb-albaștrii paid a €1.5 million transfer fee to bring him back to Oltenia.

 On 23 May 2021, Ivan claimed his first major honour after opening the scoring in a 3–2 victory over Astra Giurgiu in the Cupa României final.
 On 10 July that year, he started in the 4–2 penalty shoot-out win over CFR Cluj in the subsequent Supercupa României.

 Amid reports linking him to Galatasaray, Ivan scored all but one of his side's goals in a 5–2 defeat of Mioveni on 30 October 2021.
 He finished the 2021–22 season with a career-best 14 goals in 33 league matches, and was also the top assist provider (eleven).
 He repeated the former performance in the following campaign, netting another 14 goals.

+Dong Nai City

+In July 2026, Ivan moved to Vietnam, signing for newly promoted V.League 1 club Dong Nai City.